-Output Size: Full Size \$ Size is the number of pixels on
+Output Size: Full Size \$

-Format: TIFF-16 \$ the LONGER side of the image (e.g., the horizontal side on a landscape image).
-RAW Power

-Compression: 99% \$ will calculate the size of the narrow side to create an image
+Size is the number of pixels on the LONGER side of the image (e.g., the horizontal side on a landscape image).
+RAW Power will calculate the size of the narrow side to create an image with the correct aspect ratio.

+Format: JPEG \Diamond

+Compression: 95% \$

-Color Profile: ProPhoto RGB \$ with the correct aspect ratio.
+Color Profile: sRGB \$

-DPI / PPI: 240 dpi \$
+DPI / PPI: 72 dpi \$

 Naming: Custom Name + Sequence \$

-Custom Name: Starting Number: 123
+Custom Name: banana Starting Number: 8

+Padding Digits: 2 🗘

-File Name Example: DSF3894-123.tiff
+File Name Example: banana-008.jpg

+Include Location Information

 Show in Finder When Export Completes